Articles & Blogs:

 The bill of lading or BOL is the contract between shipper and carrier, broker or agent that binds the parties together and defines all aspects of the freight shipping arrangement including what is being shipped and to whom.

-Blocking and bracing
+Blocking and Bracing

 Refers to wood or other supports used to keep shipments in place on trailers or in containers.